Skip to main content

 Oregon State Flag An official website of the State of Oregon »

-HB 2007 (2019) established deadlines, after which certain older model diesel engine vehicles cannot be titled or registered in Clackamas, Multnomah and Washington Counties.
-The first phase is effective Jan.
-1, 2023, and includes vehicles equipped with a 1996 or older diesel engine.
+House Bill 2007 (2019) established deadlines, after which certain older model diesel engine vehicles cannot be titled or registered in Clackamas, Multnomah and Washington Counties.

 Contacts